pcurry/gaia/README.md

 - column 10 - X - cartesian coordinates in units of parsecs where positive X is coreward from Sol and negative X is rimward
 - column 11 - Y - cartesian coordinates in units of parsecs where positive Y is spinward from Sol and negative Y is trailing (in context of the direction of galactic disk rotation)
 - column 12 - Z - cartesian coordinates in units of parsecs where positive Z is "galactic north" and negative Z is "galactic south
+- column 13 - sector reference code (e.g. C1-S1-U1 is Coreward One, Spinward One, Upward One, R4-T5-D3 is Rimward 4, Trailing 5, Downward 3)
-- column 13 - label_name - readable star names to use for labelling in 3D sector maps
+- column 14 - label_name - readable star names to use for labelling in 3D sector maps

 ## File: not_in_Gaia_DR3.csv ##